The Procuress (Cranach)

-The Procuress is an oil-on-panel painting by the German Renaissance painter Lucas Cranach the Elder.
-The Procuress was painted in 1548, in Germany.
-The style of the painting is the Northern Renaissance, Renaissance of the northern Alps during the 15th century that influenced German painters.
+The Procuress is an oil-on-panel painting by the German Renaissance painter Lucas Cranach the Elder, created in 1548.
+The style of the painting is the Northern Renaissance.
 There are three characters depicted in the painting: the young man, who gives a bag of money to the procuress – the protagonist of the composition, and a young woman who will marry the man.
-The wicked appearance of the procuress creates a deleterious and ensnaring aura that captures the attention immediately.
+The wicked appearance of the procuress creates a deleterious and ensnaring aura that captures attention immediately.
 The painting is now housed in Georgian National Museum, in Tbilisi, Georgia.
 However, it had an exceptionally long and dangerous journey before getting back to the museum.
 The estimated value of The Procuress is more than $40 million.